I would not make any cakes today if FoodDocs did not exist!

 Nadjeźda Kaarma, who is a living legend, now shows, how easy is to start with your food business with help of FoodDocs.

-A food truck business is an amazing way to become an entrepreneur, to work creatively and make a positive impact in your community.
+A food truck business is an amazing way to become an entrepreneur, work creatively, and make a positive impact in your community.
 In 1974, the first taco truck, King Taco began its operation from a converted ice cream truck and soon became a successful brick-and-mortar restaurant chain in Southern California.

 As of February 2020, there were more than 24,000 food trucks in the United States earning about $1 billion a year.
 Although this revenue may seem big, at what cost will it take to come up with your targeted profit per year?

 On your food truck business plan, write down your: